-Abdominoplasty is not weight-loss surgery.
+Tummy tuck, technically called abdominoplasty, is not weight loss surgery.
 At our Sacramento and Roseville offices, Dr. Yamahata advises patients they should be at or near their target weight before getting a tummy tuck, which is designed to remove excess abdominal skin and tighten weak or separated stomach muscles.
 Patients who are in good shape also tend to have a smoother recovery, and maintaining good exercise habits after surgery ensures long-lasting results.

 What is the difference between a tummy tuck and a mini tummy tuck?